-Since then, the project has continued and scaled up to include sales of over 600 liters packaged in both small bottles for personal use and larger containers of soap to community organizations and schools, and as partners in the Gender Equity-WASH program they supply 1-liter reusable bottles of soap to each recipient of a feminine hygiene kit.
+Since then, the project has continued and scaled up to include sales of over 600 liters packaged in both small bottles for personal use and larger containers for use by community organizations and schools.
+In partnership with the Gender Equity-WASH program, they supply 1-liter reusable bottles of soap to each recipient of a feminine hygiene kit.

 UNIFAT students have expanded their community outreach activities related to WASH.
 Grade 6 and 7 students (shown wearing yellow shirts) are making the liquid soap, while grade 4 and 5 students (wearing WASH shirts) decided to use their voices to “spread the word” about principles and importance of hygienic practices.
 Mentored by teachers Oloya Doreen and Adong Eunice, they developed song and dance routines that have been performed for their peers, parents, teachers from 15 district schools, and international partners and sponsors.
 They plan to schedule trips to other schools.
 Click HERE to watch one of their presentations.

-The Wawoto Kacel Cooperative Society of Gulu was founded by Adong Immaculate in 1997 to provide support and training for women ostracized from the community for health issues, disabilities, or societal stigmas.
-Under the leadership of Adong Immaculate, trainees are taught how to manufacture traditional woven, paper, and beaded crafts, produce clothing with contemporary designs, and also develop skills in the full range of “from cotton to finished product.”
+The Wawoto Kacel Cooperative Society of Gulu was founded in 1997 to provide support and training for women ostracized from the community for health issues, disabilities, or societal stigmas.
+Under the leadership of Adong Immaculate, trainees are taught how to manufacture traditional woven, paper, and beaded crafts, to produce clothing with contemporary designs, and also to develop skills in the full range of “from cotton to finished product.”

 For the Gender Equity – WASH program, Words Into Deeds supported expanding their training and production capacity, including the purchase of 10 additional sewing machines and hiring additional trainers.
 The co-op serves as the feminine hygiene kit production site, and coordinates with CPA and UNIFAT to provide additional materials and educational programs.

 Artisans and seamstress trainees from Wawoto Kacel and students from UNIFAT recently visited each other’s venues.
 UNIFAT students learned about the co-op’s mission, received bead-making lessons from the artisans, and were instructed how to make their own tie-dye t-shirts.
 The Wawoto trainees in turn visited UNIFAT and met with teachers and students.
 They were given tours and instructions in soap-making and vegetable gardening.

 Concerned Parents Association (CPA) of Gulu, Uganda, enrolls youth who are mostly late-teen or early twenty years old and often were unable to attend/complete high school.
 Under the leadership of Ocen Fred Briyan and Olara Geoffrey, CPA provides vocational training and support enabling these young adults to launch independent, sustainable businesses, with emphasis on practical aspects of entrepreneurship.
-For over a year, many CPA students participated in the Words Into Deeds-sponsored Youth Empowerment Summit Program, during which they shared their projects with UNIFAT students and international partners.
+In 2022, many CPA students participated in a Words Into Deeds-sponsored Youth Empowerment Summit Program, during which they shared their projects with UNIFAT students and international partners.
 CPA serves as the hub for personal counseling, reproductive health classes, and vocational training related to running a business for the new trainees.